Wat Phra Dhammakaya: Standoff with junta (2014–present)

 In 2015 the temple was implicated in the Klongchan Credit Union controversy when 11.37 billion baht was taken out by an employee of the Klongchan Credit Union Cooperative (KCUC) via unauthorized checks, of which a portion totaling more than a billion baht was found to have been given to Wat Phra Dhammakaya via donations.
 Spokespeople of Wat Phra Dhammakaya said that Luang Por Dhammajayo was not aware that the donations were illegally obtained.
 Despite an agreement between the temple and the credit union about giving back money, which had settled the situation, Luang Por Dhammajayo was summoned to acknowledge the charges of ill-gotten gains and conspiring to money-laundering at the offices of the DSI.
 The temple requested the DSI to let him acknowledge his charges at the temple due to his deep vein thrombosis, a request the DSI refused.
 When Luang Por Dhammajayo did not appear at the DSI office to acknowledge his charges, authorities launched several failed raids of the temple to search for the honorary abbot and laid hundreds of additional charges on the temple.
 The standoff has been described as the only major demonstration against the junta since the coup, a rare sight for a ruling junta that has silenced most opposition since seizing power.

 The Klongchan controversy led to a 23-day lockdown of the temple in 2017 by the junta using Article 44 of the interim constitution.
 A debate about the role of the state toward religion intensified during this time, as well as criticism of the junta's handling of the case.
 Despite the lockdown, authorities came out empty-handed.
 As of 20 December 2017, Thai authorities had still not found Luang Por Dhammajayo.
 Regardless, in the aftermath of the lockdown the junta's lawsuits against the temple continued.

-In December 2017, the temple assigned Phrakhru Sangharak Rangsarit as the temple's new abbot and began announcing the organization of new events.
+In December 2017, the temple assigned Phrakhru Sangharak Rangsarit Itthijintako as the temple's new abbot and began announcing the organization of new events.
 News outlet Kom Chad Luek described this as a "revival" of the temple, but news outlet Thai PBS stated that the temple had not been affected much by the disappearance of the former abbot.
 As of 2017, the number of followers was estimated at 3 million people.